33 Things that are unique to Ireland:

 It must be tea, not many Irish homes have coffee makers but all have several teapots the preferred brands in Ireland Bewley’s, Barry’s, and Lyon’s.
 Tea is served very hot from the pot and milk and sugar are always added.
 Ice tea is available but unheard of in any restaurant.

-6. The Immersion
+6. The Immersion and the boiler

 These are used to provide the home with hot water, many folks turn them off and on when required so you may find yourself washing dishes with cold water or even a brisk cold shower if you forget to turn on the immersion.